meet-patadia/BookStore/README.md

 Overview

-This project is a command-line based Bookstore Management System implemented in Java.
+This project is a JavaFX UI based Bookstore Management System implemented in Java.
 It simulates the functionality of a bookstore where users can interact with the system based on their roles—either as a Manager or a Customer.
 The design of the application emphasizes object-oriented programming principles and applies basic software design patterns to ensure modularity, reusability, and scalability.

 Objectives